alamingitpailot/click-to-copy-block/readme.txt

 = How to use =
 - Go to the Plugins Menu in WordPress
-- Search for “copy to click block”
+- Search for “click to copy”
 - Click “Install”
 - Activate the click to copy block Plugin on your Plugins Menu